Also known as: banded muscle up, ring muscleup, band assisted muscle up, assisted muscleup, banded ring muscleup

 What is Band Assisted Ring Muscle Up?

-The Band Assisted Ring Muscle Up is a medium-difficulty calisthenics move that combines an explosive pull with a ring-dip transition, using a resistance band for assistance.
-It primarily targets chest, triceps, shoulders, lats and upper back while developing pulling power and transition control.
+A Band Assisted Ring Muscle Up is a ring-based pull-to-dip movement using a resistance band to reduce load.
+It primarily targets chest, triceps, shoulders and lats.
+Difficulty is medium - suitable for intermediate trainees developing explosive pull strength and transition control.

 How to Do Band Assisted Ring Muscle Up

-- Attach band securely: Loop a resistance band through both rings and step into it so the band sits under your hips or butt; check anchor and ring height.
+1. Attach band: Loop a strong resistance band over both rings and seat the band under your hips/butt.
+Check knot stability and ring height before starting.

 Muscle Groups